 All of our drips are compounded daily and customized for your health needs; they are freshly made for each and every appointment.
 In order to receive IV therapy at our lounge, you must have an initial in-person consultation with Dr. Amauri, ND.
 During this first visit, a diagnostic and profiling service will be performed, which will require blood work to help pinpoint your individual needs.

-Based on your test results, nutritional deficiencies may be identified and Dr. Amauri, ND, will discuss creating an IV drip that is tailor-made for your needs.
+Based on your test results, nutritional deficiencies may be identified and our health care team will discuss creating an IV drip that is tailor-made for your needs.
 To book your first appointment at the IV Lounge, click here.